Best superminis for Motability

 Our pick of the best superminis on Motability for nil advance payment are listed below...

-The Fiesta is the UK's No1 best-seller, and with good reason.
+The Fiesta is usually the UK's No1 best-seller, and with good reason.
 It's a hugely practical and versatile car, and there are many versions available to suit all budgets and needs.
 We'd choose a five-door model over the three door to help with access to the back seats, but whichever version you choose, you'll be rewarded with one of the most enjoyable cars to drive from any class.